eh-4/eh-4/README.md

 I am experienced in the development of intelligent systems including artificial intelligence, advanced computer vision, kinematics, and mechanical design.

+The public part of this repository contains a few samples of my work to date.
+I am in the process of adding my previous work to this public repository so feel free to ask about my other work and I'll be glad to prioritize adding those for you to see!

 Here's a quick look at my acheivements over the last few years:
  - 2016-2021 Concurently to my education, I started up Good Racks LLC, a company leveraging automation to manufacture goods for the ski industry.
-We've employed 17 people to date, the company is self sufficient without my help now, and is reliably profitable.
+Despite being completely robbed and losing all our employees and location at the start of the pandemic, I've spent the last year rebuilding the company and we've now employed 17 people to date, the company is self sufficient without my help now, and is reliably profitable.
  - 2018-2020 Masters in Robotics & Automation, Colorado School of Mines, GPA: 3.63
  - 2017-2018 Helped start a new biomedical engineering lab at Virginia Tech, developing Ultrasonic Histotripsy, the use of high amplitude ultrasonic cavitation to